carbon-language/carbon-lang/llvm/docs/LangRef.rst

 """""""""

-The '``llvm.convert.from.fp16``' intrinsic function performs a conversion from half precision floating point format to single precision floating point format.
+The '``llvm.convert.from.fp16``' intrinsic function performs a conversion from half precision floating-point format to single precision floating-point format.

 Arguments:
 """"""""""